 - Both your question and the answer will be recorded in the minutes of the meeting.

 Addressing a Council meeting

 Due to COVID-19 restrictions, members of the public are not permitted to attend the chambers for the meetings.
 Instead, each meeting is livestreamed for viewing on our Council Facebook page (you do not need a Facebook account to watch).
 Members of the public can submit questions (see above) instead of requests to address.

 Members of the public can make a request to address a Council meeting about a particular topic, which can help Council to understand the issues affecting Glenorchy and better represent the interests of the community.

-To submit a request to address a Council meeting, you can use our Request to Address a Council Meeting form (PDF).
-Alternatively, you can contact us at our Customer Service Centre or by email (please include a contact number in your message) before midday on the Friday before the meeting.
+To submit a request to address a Council meeting, you can contact us at our Customer Service Centre or by email (please include a contact number in your message) before midday on the Friday before the meeting.